 If you are older, you likely grew up with, or have at least seen the good old Weller 8200 soldering gun (now replaced with the 9400).
 If all you'll be doing is larger RC connectors and larger wiring projects, nothing for the price in my opinion beats a tried and true Weller soldering gun.
 I can easily solder large 6 AWG wire with mine.

 Soldering guns generally give a combination of the most power per dollar coupled with fast heat up time - around 5 seconds!
 They are for the most part very convenient and easy to use.

 Soldering guns however are no good for PCB work.
 They are bulky to handle, can't do small/fine detailed soldering, and can easily damage the board and the components due to the high heat and power they output.
 Not only that, gun tips do wear out rather fast.
-I get on average 6 months out of a tip on my two Weller 8200's (usage dependent of course).
+I get on average 6 months out of a tip on my two Weller 8200's; usage dependent of course.
+I've gone through tips in as little as a week when using the guns daily!
 Good soldering iron tips on the other hand can last for years when properly cared for.

 Which brings us to the irons and solder stations.

 If you've only used cheap soldering irons in the past, you're in for a real treat here!
 I'm referring to those bulky irons you plugged into the wall outlet with a stiff cord, had no temperature control, were not that nice to hold or manipulate, and took several minutes to heat up and stabilize before you could start using them - YUK!